christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Next, the fact that `the` attends to `basket` with a high positive logit attribution shows that the model could be inferring something about John’s awareness of the room's initial state, but also that he doesn’t have knowledge of what changed while he was away—this fits into a pragmatic understanding of the situation.
+The fact that `the` attends to `basket` with a high positive logit attribution is pretty telling.
+It suggests that the model might be inferring John’s awareness of the room’s initial state, specifically the location of the basket.
+But at the same time, it seems like the model recognizes that John lacks knowledge about any changes that happened while he was away.
+This fits nicely into a pragmatic understanding of the situation—John’s belief is anchored to the initial state, and the model picks up on the gap between what he knows and what’s actually changed.

 <br>